brunokeymolen/videoalarmclock/README.md

   run on.
 If
   you have a different revision and it works — or does not — that is worth reporting.
 A board the firmware refuses says so plainly while
-  flashing: *"requires chip revision in range ... this chip is revision ..."*.
+  flashing: *"requires chip revision in range ... this chip is revision.
+  ..."*.
 - A **USB-C cable** to the board's UART port.
 - A **microSD card**, formatted **FAT32**.
 Video lives here, not in